sandberg-lab/txburst/README.md

 _txburstML.py_ estimates parameters of bursting kinetics given transcript counts for an allele of a gene.

+If you have estimated the allelic transcript counts from the fraction of allelic reads, it is important to consider what is missing data in this case.
+Genes with expression (reads) but no allelic reads are different from genes without expression (and therefore no allelic reads).
+We handle the first case as missing data, since it is not possible to assign the expression.
+In the second case, we replace the NaN with a 0 since there is genuinely no detected expression.

 ### Usage

 usage: txburstML.py [-h] [--njobs NJOBS] file